 The company’s auditor makes his report to the Board as a whole.

-The company does not have a Nomination Committee (item 2.1 in the Code), a Remuneration Committee (item 9.1 in the Code) or an Audit Committee (item 7.3 in the Code).
+The company does not have a Nomination Committee (Section III, item 2.1, of the Code), a Remuneration Committee (Section III, item 9.1, of the Code) or an Audit Committee (Section III, item 7.2, of the Code).
 NIBE does not comply with the Code in respect of nominations because of the clear ownership structure with two principal shareholder constellations, which together control 70% of the company’s votes, and which also enjoy mutually cordial relations.
 The Board of Directors is not too large to carry out the audit and remuneration tasks in a manner consistent with the Swedish Companies Act and the Code.